angelaanozie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File: 8-James_Bond: A script that sets permission to the file hello as follows:
+File: 9.
+John Doe: A script that sets the mode of the file hello to this: